MaoZiming/papers/7-datacenter/72-lightvm.md

        *  use shared memory and event channel for communication
        *  using instead a lean driver called **noxs** that addresses the scalability problems of the XenStore by enabling direct communication between the frontend and backend drivers via **shared memory** instead of relaying messages through the XenStore
           *  Shared memory reduces the number of software interrupts and domain crossing for VM operations.
+          *  Shared memory used to store data and commuicate between guests.
+Synchronized using Xen event channels.
        *  Separate VM creation functionality into a prepare and execute phase.
+          *  The insight for the prepare phase is that: first few steps (hypervisor reservation, compute allocation, memory reservation, memory preparation) are common to all VMs.
+          *  VM creation calls are done by this split toolstack.
+          *  run a VM just becomes starting an empty shell.
    *  optimized to offer fast boot-times that scale to large # of VMs  =
    *  Hypervisor **creates special device memory pages** for each VM.
 Only `Dom0` can request modifications.
    *  **Hypercall to write to and read from this memory page.**